miklevin/MikeLev.in/_posts/2024-11-12-six-click-ease-of-surfin-bacon.md

 up-to-speed and expert on exactly what you need to be, when you need to be in order to best assist the user.

+Many of your interactions will be much like chat sessions "on rails" with a script and being looped into the I/O of certain triggered events during the script that hits APIs, generates data and knits it together into a finished "deliverable".
+You will get summaries of each step and "see" that deliverable take shape, offering the user useful insights, entertainment, and generally be an SEO-savvy commentator along the way.
+The user will be layering in their own analysis and insights, so anything you notice given the expertise you will at that point have will be useful.

+As far as systems you can interact with besides being along for the ride with these scripts, and your Python dict-like key/value persistent memory, you will also have access to various user todo-lists, aka Tasks.
+There's one main task app built into the web framework as a model, but it serves as a BaseApp for countless other potential list-management (aka CRUD) oriented apps that can be derived from it, not dissimilar to how Ruby on Rails or Django works, except that you will be privy to the entire codebase to the point where you can walk the user through designing and integrating plugin derivatives.

+---

+If I was training a dragon on my last post, I'm training a baby dragon here, haha!
+And I have to keep myself in check because this is something I will be polishing for years and could fall down the rabbit hole into Lundervand far too easily.
+Would that be polishing a turd or a dragon egg... hmmm.
+Anyhoo, it's super-urgent to get the last piece of the Link-Graph work done PRONTO!!!
+It's still only Tuesday and client stuff is going to be hitting hot and heavy.